Mud of the Earth: Composition, Mudflows, and Interesting Uses

 Mud is a slimy or sticky mixture of soil or other fine-grained earth material and water.
-It's often a suprisingly useful material.
+It's often a surprisingly useful material.
 Animals use mud to build shelters, obtain nutrients, and protect their bodies.
 Children often enjoy playing with and in mud.
 In some places, humans build their homes from the material.
 Some people apply mud packs to their body for the purported health or beauty benefits.

 Mud is not always so benign, however.
 It can make surfaces slippery and dangerous for travellers.
 A large and rapid flow of the material can destroy life and property.
 In Indonesia, the Lusi mud volcano has been erupting since 2006 and has destroyed life and villages.
 Scientists predict that it will continue to erupt for twenty-five years or more.

 Composition of Mud

-Mud is often produced from a mixture of soil and water.
+Mud is produced from a mixture of soil and water.
 The term "mud" isn't used unless the mixture is significantly thicker than pure water and has a slimy or sticky consistency, as shown in the photo above.
 The consistency depends on the contents of the soil as well as the amount of water that's been added.